Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 The generator function featured in this tutorial can be found in ``gen_funcs/persistent_cwp_calib.py``.
-This version uses simplified standalone routines in place of an in-development calibration-emulation library, which includes implementation of a specific method for calibration.
-It is important to note that the generator function is swappable with any user-defined function that is capable of instructing cancellation based on the received evaluations.
+This version uses simplified standalone routines in place of an in-development calibration-emulation library.
+Note that this ``gen_f`` is swappable with any other ``gen_f`` that can instruct cancellation based on received evaluations.

 Given "observed values" at a given set of points called "x"s, the simple regression generator seeks to fit a regression model to these points using a function parameterized